2012 Ford F150 Towing Capacity (An ultimate guide with towing charts)

 • • 4-wheel vented disc brakes with standard 4-wheel Anti-lock Brake System (ABS) and electronic brake force distribution for responsive, confident stops and exceptional control under hard braking

-• • Deep cargo boxes offering largest capacity in their class, plus available class-exclusive box side steps and tailgate step for easy access
+• • Deep cargo boxes offering the largest capacity in their class, plus available class-exclusive box side steps and tailgate steps for easy access

 2012 Ford F150 Engine Options